sanuann/interview-scheduler/README.md

 ## Class Documentation

-There are four major important classes in this project's code:
+There are four major important classes in this project:
 `InterviewSlot`, `InterviewCalender`, `Interview`, and `InterviewConflict`.

 ### InterviewSlot